+Thinking about API best practices design?
 Done right, APIs enable rapid connectivity of customers, suppliers and partners across digital channels, unlocking your business's potential for new products, services and engaging digital experiences.
-But be careful, not all APIs are equal!

-If you are starting out on your API-driven journey or looking to refresh your integration architecture with an API-driven approach, it is important to consider what makes for a good API.
-Here, we share a quick look at the top 10 API Best Practices we’ve learned over the years from delivering hundreds of successful API-driven integration projects.
+If you are just starting out with APIs, fleshing out your API program strategy or adopting an API integration strategy it is important to consider API best practices design.
+Here, we share a quick look at the top 10 API Best Practices we’ve learned over the years from delivering hundreds of successful API integration projects.

 1. Business Aligned